LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/01_Getting_Started/01_03_Choosing_LLM_and_Embeddings_Provider.md

 pip install llama-index-llms-<whatever-llm-provider-you-choose>
 ```

-And to instantiate the LLM, it will follow a pattern as shown below.
-Note, `LLMSProviderClass` is just a placeholder.
-Your chosen LLM provider will have some class you need to import.
+To instantiate the LLM, it will follow a pattern as shown below.
+Note that `LLMSProviderClass` is just a placeholder.
+Your chosen LLM provider will have some classes you need to import.

 ```python